 1. Sweat the small stuff.
 Think precision.

 A country can be a great brand.
 But it isn’t an accident.
-It takes careful work, discipline, and an attention to detail – think of a fine Rolex or Tag Heuer watch.
+It takes careful work, pill discipline, and an attention to detail – think of a fine Rolex or Tag Heuer watch.
 Switzerland is tiny, but by carefully tuning and refining the little gears that run their brand image, they’re ensuring they’ll be winners for generations to come.

 2. Refine the recipe.
 Make it intentional.

 The Swiss have thought through all the ingredients of their brand, and the results are published in a fantastic brand manual that speaks for itself.
 And it’s right there online for the world to see.
 It is that sense of refinement and building on tradition with consistency that has bred great chocolate and food brands as Nestlé, Toblerone, and Lindt.

 3. Trust: the logo is just the tip of the Matterhorn

 Trust is not spoken.
 It must be earned through consistent behaviour over time.
 You can’t just stick a Swiss flag on your product – even if you’re a Swiss company.
 The Swiss have very stringent rules and a continuing debate around what high level of quality constitutes “Swissness”.
 Which leads to better products and more trust, and more value for the Swiss trademark.
 It’s all tied together.

 Swiss banks like UBS and Credit Suisse and indeed the whole Swiss financial industry have built their reputations around the brand promises of “stability, privacy and protection of clients’ assets and information“.
 This has led to recent wrestling matches over the personal information of US tax dodgers.
 But even if their hands are forced, the Swiss banks do fight tooth and nail for client privacy.